GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 There are two ways to install Docker for use with the WSL on Windows.
 One method is to install Docker directly on a hosted WSL Linux instance (Ubuntu in our case) and have the docker daemon run on the Linux kernel as usual.
 An installation recipe for people that choose this “native Linux” approach is provided [here](https://dev.to/bowmanjd/install-docker-on-windows-wsl-without-docker-desktop-34m9).

 A second method is to run [Docker Desktop](https://www.docker.com/products/docker-desktop) on Windows.
-While Docker is more commonly used in Linux environments, it can be used with Windows also.
+While Docker is more common in Linux environments, it can be used with Windows also.
 The Docker Desktop supports containers running on Windows and Linux instances running under WSL.
 Docker Desktop provides some advantages for Windows users:

 * The installation process is automated
 * Docker Desktop provides a Windows GUI for managing Docker containers and images (including Linux containers running under WSL)